#1 in Las Vegas for Bachelor Parties

 9.7Location

-Best room: Sky Villa (7,000-sqft three-bedroom flagship) or Two-Bedroom Sky Suite (2,400 sqft, the working group-of-eight option).
+Best room: Sky Villa (7,000-sqft three-bedroom flagship) or Two-Bedroom Sky Suite (2,400 sqft, the group-of-eight pick).

-#5 in Las Vegas for Bachelor Partys
+#5 in Las Vegas for Bachelor Parties

 Center Strip · ★★★★★ · from $400/night

-"Marquee Day-and-Nightclub, terrace suites that look down on the pool — the bachelor party that doesn't need to leave."
+"Marquee Day-and-Nightclub, terrace suites that look down on the pool, the bachelor party that doesn't need to leave."

 9.6Room & Design